awsdocs/amazon-efs-user-guide/doc_source/how-it-works.md

 For a list of Amazon EC2 Linux Amazon Machine Images \(AMIs\) that support this protocol, see [NFS Support](mounting-fs-old.md#mounting-fs-nfs-info)\.
 We recommend using a current generation Linux NFSv4\.1 client, such as those found in Amazon Linux and Ubuntu AMIs\.
 For some AMIs, you'll need to install an NFS client to mount your file system on your Amazon EC2 instance\.
 For instructions, see [Installing the NFS Client](mounting-fs-old.md#mounting-fs-install-nfsclient)\.

 You can access your Amazon EFS file system concurrently from Amazon EC2 instances in your Amazon VPC, so applications that scale beyond a single connection can access a file system\.
-Amazon EC2 instances running in multiple Availability Zones within the same region can access the file system, so that many users can access and share a common data source\.
+Amazon EC2 instances running in multiple Availability Zones within the same AWS Region can access the file system, so that many users can access and share a common data source\.

 **Note**
 You can mount an Amazon EFS file system on instances in only one VPC at a time\.

-For a list of AWS regions where you can create an Amazon EFS file system, see the [Amazon Web Services General Reference](https://docs.aws.amazon.com/general/latest/gr/rande.html#elasticfilesystem_region)\.
+For a list of AWS Regions where you can create an Amazon EFS file system, see the [Amazon Web Services General Reference](https://docs.aws.amazon.com/general/latest/gr/rande.html#elasticfilesystem_region)\.

 To access your Amazon EFS file system in a VPC, you create one or more *mount targets* in the VPC\.
 A mount target provides an IP address for an NFSv4 endpoint at which you can mount an Amazon EFS file system\.
 You mount your file system using its Domain Name Service \(DNS\) name, which resolves to the IP address of the EFS mount target in the same Availability Zone as your EC2 instance\.
 You can create one mount target in each Availability Zone in an AWS Region\.
 If there are multiple subnets in an Availability Zone in your VPC, you create a mount target in one of the subnets\.
 Then all EC2 instances in that Availability Zone share that mount target\.

 Mount targets themselves are designed to be highly available\.
-As you design for high availability and failovers to other Availability Zones \(AZs\), keep in mind that the IP addresses and DNS for your mount targets in each AZ are static\.
+As you design for high availability and failover to other Availability Zones \(AZs\), keep in mind that the IP addresses and DNS for your mount targets in each AZ are static\.

 After mounting the file system by using the mount target, you use it like any other POSIX\-compliant file system\.
 For information about NFS\-level permissions and related considerations, see [Working with Users, Groups, and Permissions at the Network File System \(NFS\) Level ](accessing-fs-nfs-permissions.md)\.